stormqloud/kazoo-tgbbok/linux_versions.md

 * The answer used to be simple Centos 6
   * 2600hz distributes Centos 6 RPM's for everything..

+* Centos 6 and Freeswitch do not "play nice"
+*
 ## ```</flame retardant suit>```

 http://stormqloud.ca